VoidThreader/DF-Lang/README.md

 |     `.`     | Output current accumulator value (default char, number in debug)        |
 ```
 * Other characters are treated as comments.
-* The accumulator's stored value's output is its decimal value in the ascii table.
+* The accumulator's stored value's output is its decimal value in the [ASCII Table](https://www.ascii-code.com/).
 * If the debug flag is enabled, it outputs the accumulator's value as an integer.

 # Example Program